Skip to content ↓

 Junior Duke

-We are very excited to be in our fourth year of taking part in the Junior Duke Award.
-We now have children working towards the Bronze, Silver, Gold and Platinum awards!
+We are very excited to be coming to the end of our fourth year of taking part in the Junior Duke Award.
+This year, children have worked towards the Bronze, Silver, Gold and Platinum awards!
 We are so proud of our children who have completed awards so far, demonstrating such resilience and dedication.
-We have already held three celebratory tea parties to reward children for their hard work and present them with their well-deserved badges and certificates.
+We have already held four celebratory tea parties to reward children for their hard work and present them with their well-deserved badges and certificates.

 In a busy world, it's too easy to do things for children, but when should they begin to take responsibility for themselves?